vvelasqz/BCB546X/Unix_Assignment_Valeria_Velasquez/README.md

 	$join -11 -21 snp_position_id_chr_pos_sorted.txt transposed_tripsacum_genotypes_sorted.txt -t $'\t' | sort -k2,2n -k3,3n > tripsacum_join.txt

-At this point we have two files with the required columns of the assigment, but we need to sort and parse them according to the chromosome.
-First we concatenate them with their respectuve header and then we parse them according to the chromosome number (column 2).
+At this point we have two files with the required columns of the assigment, but we need to parse them according to the chromosome.
+First we concatenate them with their respective header and then we parse them according to the chromosome number (column 2).

 	$cat header_transposed_teosinte_join.txt teosinte_join.txt > teosinte_join_header.txt
 	$cat header_transposed_tripsacum_join.txt tripsacum_join.txt > tripsacum_join_header.txt